primeqa/primeqa/examples/ir/README.md

 The scoring steps depend on the task and metric used.

-For cross-lingual question aswering, as in the [XOR-TyDi task](https://nlp.cs.washington.edu/xorqa/), we need to convert the scores in  `<scores_and_ranks>` into the format used in the task.
+For cross-lingual question answering, as in the [XOR-TyDi task](https://nlp.cs.washington.edu/xorqa/), we need to convert the scores in  `<scores_and_ranks>` into the format used in the task.
 This is done by running the conversion script:

 ```shell
     python primeqa/ir/scripts/xortydi/convert_colbert_results_to_xor.pyconvert_colbert_results_to_xor.py \